raganwald/raganwald.github.com/_posts/2017-01-07-more-recursive-data-structures.md

 The general idea behind coloured quadtrees is that if we know a way to compute the result of an operation (whether rotation or superimposition) on an entire region, we don't need to recursively drill down and do the operation on every cell in the region.
 We save O _n_ log _n_ operations where _n_ is the size of the region.

-We happen to know that all-white or all-black regions are a special case for rotation an dsuperimposition, so coloured quadtrees optimize that case.
+We happen to know that all-white or all-black regions are a special case for rotation an superimposition, so coloured quadtrees optimize that case.
 But if we could find an even more common case, we could go even faster.

 One interesting special case is this: If we've done the operation on an identical quadrant before, we could remember the result instead of recomputing it.